injectionmethod/Tsun/README.md

 # Tsun
-Web Crawler For Usernames, Idea Based Off Of Sherlock But Made In C# .NET Check Out Sherlock Here: https://github.com/sherlock-project/sherlock
+Web Crawler For Known Usernames, Idea Based Off Of Sherlock But Made In C# .NET Check Out Sherlock Here: https://github.com/sherlock-project/sherlock

 The System Works Off Of Handling StatusCodes via HttpWebRequest/Response i.e if not 200 OK then no ball